-To investigate the effects of nutrient restriction on cow and subsequent calf performance, multiparous Angus cows (n=48) were blocked by body weight and randomly assigned to one of four treatments.
-All fall cows were given one A.I. opportunity before being exposed to cleanup bulls for 90 days.
+To investigate the effects of nutrient restriction on cow and subsequent calf performance, multiparous Angus cows (n = 48) were blocked by body weight and randomly assigned to one of four treatments.
+All fall cows were given one artificial insemination (AI) opportunity before being exposed to cleanup bulls for 90 days.
 No fetal aging was utilized for this study.
 Cows were grouped into four groups within each treatment, for a total of 16 groups.
 Average empty cow weights per pen ranged from 1040 to over 1400 lbs.
-Treatments consisted of ground hay (HAY), ground hay and whole-shell corn (HC), ground hay and dry distillers grains (HD), or ground hay with dry distillers and wholeshell corn (HCD).
+Treatments consisted of ground hay (HAY), ground hay and whole-shell corn (HC), ground hay and dry distillers grains (HD), or ground hay with dry distillers and whole-shell corn (HCD).
 Table 2 includes percentages of metabolizable protein and net energy for each treatment.
-Cows were fed at constant levels throughout the trial with the expectation that their caloric intake may not be adequately met from approximately month-8 of gestation (day 0 of trial) until the time they calved.
+Cows were fed at constant levels throughout the trial with the expectation their caloric intake may not be adequately met from approximately month-eight of gestation (day 0 of trial) until the time they calved.
 Nutrient analyses of feedstuffs along with manure samples were collected biweekly during the study.
-At the end the analysis of these feedstuffs including total tract NDF digestibility along with starch digestibility was performed to calculate the available caloric and metabolizable protein content of the feed.
-Upon calving, all pairs were returned to normal herd management which involved grazing tall fescue pastures at the McNay Research and Demonstration Farm.
+Analysis of these feedstuffs including total tract neutral detergent fiber (NDF) digestibility along with starch digestibility was performed to calculate the available caloric and metabolizable protein content of the feed.
+Upon calving, all pairs were returned to normal herd management which involved grazing tall fescue pastures at the McNay Memorial Research and Demonstration Farm.

 Table 1 outlines the timeline of measurements taken for both the cows and their calves.
-Twelfth rib backfat (BF) and ribeye area (REA) were measured via ultrasonography at day 0 of the trial and then at day 49 (just prior to calving).
-Body condition score (BCS) was calculated as: [(BF/REA100) + 2.5].
+Twelfth rib backfat (BF) and ribeye area (REA) were measured via ultrasonography at day 0 of the trial and again at day 49 (just prior to calving).
+Body condition score (BCS) was calculated as: [(BF/REA\100) + 2.5].
 Empty body weight (EBW) was calculated using the following equation: (EBW = shrunk weight x 0.96).
-The weight of the fetal calf plus fluids was also accounted for using the following equation: [Wt of cow x (.01828 x 2.7 $\$ (.02 x dp-.00000143 x DP x DP)] (DP represents days pregnant).
+The weight of the fetal calf plus fluids also was accounted for using the following equation: [Wt of cow x (.01828 x 2.7/\(.02 x dp-.00000143 x DP x DP)] (DP represents days pregnant).

-At calving, a composite colostrum sample of 100mL was collected from the left front and rear quarters of the cow within 24hr of parturition and frozen at the time of collection.
-Samples were later analyzed for IgG, milk urea nitrogen (MUN) and total protein (TP) concentrations at the Cornell university Diagnostic laboratory.
+At calving, a composite colostrum sample of 100mL was collected from the left front and rear quarters of the cow within 24 hours of parturition and frozen at the time of collection.
+Samples later were analyzed for IgG, milk urea nitrogen (MUN) and total protein (TP) concentrations at the Cornell University diagnostic laboratory.